jtbennett/create-ts-project/README.md

 yarn tsp add my-lib -t node-lib

 # Add a reference from the server app to the library package:
-yarn tsp ref --from my-server --to my-app
+yarn tsp ref --from my-server --to my-lib

 # Run the server in dev mode:
 yarn workspace my-server dev